mirfilip/behat-calculator/NOTES.md

     - First implementation should be a dummy
     - We are prototyping while implementing test
         - This is a main benefit of that approach
+5. Implementation
+    - Problem with scenario description: minus signs
+    - Scenario description can be a normal sentence (limited) or regex
+    - We switch to regex
 Later:
 Behat support in IDE (PHPStorm)